 Families or individuals in a time of need are remembered in prayer by a group of members of our congregation who have made a commitment to pray regularly for those in need.
 Prayers may be requested through prayer cards in the sanctuary pews, online requests, emails to email@example.com, or by contacting The Reverend Dr. Jo Forrest.

-Join us every Tuesday at 12:15 p.m. in the Schmidt Chapel for a brief prayer service.
-Throughout the year, we pray for each church member by name and lift up joys and concerns as they arise.
-On the first Tuesday of each month we celebrate The Lord’s Supper.
-All are welcome to join in these intimate and brief gatherings.
+Each week a new liturgy is offered on Tuesday at 12:15 p.m.
+We meet for 15 minutes to read through scriptures and hear a brief reflection.
+We pray for our members, families of A Joyful Noise Preschool, and our community.
+On the first Tuesday of the month we celebrate communion together.
+We enjoy a quarterly lunch together to promote fellowship that comes from praying with one another.
 If you are unable to attend the service but would like to remain connected, please sign up to receive a prayer text at 12:15 from the weekly liturgy.

 Come join us twice a month for an afternoon of knitting and conversation.
 Experienced knitters and beginners are all welcome!
 We meet at the church from 2 p.m. to 3:30 p.m. on the first and third Wednesdays each month and knit prayer shawls to comfort those who are going through difficult life transitions.
 This is an opportunity to share your knitting skills and/or learn new ones as we make projects for those in need.
 It is a fun afternoon of sharing and caring!
 Come join us.
 For more information, contact Bonnie McColl.